 Using IBM Watson in Acquire

-Next, you can use a Trigger or Business Rule to engage your chatbot with visitors.
+Next, you can use a Business Rule to engage your chatbot with visitors.

 But first, you may want to test out your new bot.
 To set up a simple Business Rule, go to Settings > Workflows > Business Rules.
 Click on ‘New Rule’ and choose ‘Chat’ as your ‘Channel’ and ‘On New Conversation’ as your ‘Trigger Type’.
 Then press ‘Create’.